-Most people think the amount of time spent with their children as “custody,” however, Florida law recognizes this time sharing and is taking into consideration as a component of a “Parenting Plan.”
+Most people think the amount of time spent with their children as “custody,” however, Florida law recognizes this time sharing and is considered a component of a “Parenting Plan.”
 Our child custody lawyers will assist you in understanding the difference between co-parenting and spending time with your children.
 All cases involving children require the creation of a Parenting Plan, either by the parties or by the Court.
-The terms of a Parenting Plan differ from case to case, however there are baseline requirements of a Parenting Plan.
+The terms of a Parenting Plan differ from case to case, however, there are baseline requirements of a Parenting Plan.
 Our family custody lawyers have experience helping each family with their unique needs.

 Both parents are legally required to financially support their minor children until each child reaches 18 years of age (or no later than 19 years of age if the child is in high school with a reasonable expectation of graduating by the age of 19), marries, joins the Armed Forces, dies or becomes emancipated.
 Our child support attorneys will assist you in understanding that Florida child support is a mathematical calculation that takes into consideration the parties’ gross earnings from all sources, appropriate deductions from these gross earnings, and the parties’ time-sharing arrangement stated in their Parenting Plan together with other appropriate variables outlined in the statutes and case law.
 Whether you will be paying child support or receiving it, our child support lawyers with their years of experience will help you understand how the Florida child support guidelines are calculated and how significant changes in the lives of parents can affect a child support payment.